Too many investment opportunities are being peddled today by fiduciaries who rely on the fees generated with complex investing vehicles.

 Lastly, it’s important to note the average investor is usually under-allocated in equity ownership of real estate outside their local market.
 Our investors have all of their “eggs in one basket.”
 We strive to provide sound opportunities outside client localities to derisk their financial exposure.

 What happens when a drought or flood wipes out the annual harvest?
 This is why investing outside of local markets is so important.
 Investors can place their capital into great opportunities in stable and outside agriculture that generate consistent cash flow and support their families.

 Passively investing in the right real estate syndications can reduce financial risk in three primary ways.

 Firstly, investors can directly partner with expert operators in commercial real estate, people who have been doing this for decades.
-We prefer to partner with operators who not only have a long track record but also have a competitive advantage or market niche they dominate.
+We partner with operators with a long track record and a competitive advantage or market niche they dominate.
 Moreover, experience operators have developed systems and processes to achieve scale economies.

 Secondly, the sponsor putting forth a deal should have a brand they’re upholding.
 Having a brand is their reputation, their life’s work.
 So being in good standing is always on the line for each opportunity.

 Thirdly, passive investors benefit from multiple deal vetting processes.
 The opportunities should only be the ones that have been back-tested and passed all financial stress tests and due diligence checks.
 We use a due diligence checklist of over 100 questions to ensure deals and operators pass the sniff test.
 However, this doesn’t mean the risk is taken from any business plan.
 The adage, higher risk, higher reward, still applies.
 However, these processes and checklists allow us to reduce risk while keeping the same reward structure when a great deal comes across the table.